FennStatistics/introductory-workshop-in-LLMs/Additional Resources/readme.md

 * Wei, J., Wang, X., Schuurmans, D., Bosma, M., Ichter, B., Xia, F., Chi, E., Le, Q., & Zhou, D. (2023).
 Chain-of-Thought Prompting Elicits Reasoning in Large Language Models (arXiv:2201.11903). arXiv. https://doi.org/10.48550/arXiv.2201.11903
     + Turpin, M., Michael, J., Perez, E., & Bowman, S. R. (2023).
 Language Models Don’t Always Say What They Think: Unfaithful Explanations in Chain-of-Thought Prompting (arXiv:2305.04388). arXiv. https://doi.org/10.48550/arXiv.2305.04388

+## programming

+*Note: In this workshop, code will be presented using Jupyter Notebooks.
+While basic knowledge of Python is recommended, it is not strictly required.
+Familiarity with Python and setting up your environment will allow you to run the code and follow along more effectively.
+Please refer to the [installation instructions](https://github.com/FennStatistics/introductory-workshop-in-LLMs/tree/main/Preparation%20Checklist) prior to the workshop.*

+### Python

+* learn Python online course on YouTube: https://www.youtube.com/watch?v=rfscVS0vtbw
+* Python courses on freecodecamp (you will earn free verified certifications): https://www.freecodecamp.org/
+* Python courses on datacamp (you will earn certifications, but you need to pay a subscription): https://www.datacamp.com/category/python

+### references to the APIs used in the workshop

+The workshop will predominantly utilize the Hugging Face ecosystem:

+* Hugging Face: A comprehensive platform combining an online model repository (the "Hub") with Python libraries, enabling access to over 1,000,000 models.
+It covers various domains such as natural language processing, computer vision, and more.
+Learn more here: https://huggingface.co/docs

+Additionally, we will briefly cover:

+* LangChain: A framework for developing applications powered by large language models (LLMs).
+Learn more here: https://python.langchain.com/docs/introduction/
+* OpenAI API: Provides access to state-of-the-art AI models from OpenAI, including ChatGPT.
+Learn more here: https://platform.openai.com/docs/overview